ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.4 Policy Approval, Amendments, Administration and Compliance.md

 any official telecon.
 The Chair of the Governance Committee will then commit the changes to the document.

-This Policy was approved by the Board of Directors of ESIP on October 17, 2017.
+This Policy was revised on May 14, 2018.